 However, I also experienced another effect that Tramadol is known to create – physical and psychological dependency.
 It is an opioid after all.

 For this reason it’s unlikely to ever be licensed to be used as a mainstream premature ejaculation treatment, even though the dose for premature ejaculation is much lower than for pain.

 As a premature ejaculation treatment just 25mg – 50mg is effective, but for severe pain you can take up to 400mg.

 Nobody knows if using Tramadol is safe to use in the long-run for premature ejaculation.
 And to top it off here are just a few side effects you may experience:

 So my advice is to only consider tramadol if your doctor recommends it, and avoid buying it online from untrustworthy websites.

 4. 5-HTP supplements

-Scientists believe that some men have premature ejaculation because of low serotonin levels.
-5-HTP is a precursor to the hormone Serotonin, so taking supplements of 5-HTP can help raise the serotonin levels in the body.
+Some scientists believe that some men have premature ejaculation because of low serotonin levels.
+5-HTP is a precursor to the hormone Serotonin, so taking supplements of 5-HTP is reported by some to help raise the serotonin levels in the body.